sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/primer-20k.md

 Then make sure your code logic is right and your

-### Successfully burned once, after can't burn again
+### Successfully burned once, but can't burn after that

 Note that the description is there was a successful Flash burnt one time.